dcdeepesh/Talkey/README.md

 Talkey hasn't been tested on 32-bit Windows.
 So the behaviour is undefined.
 However, it will most likely not work, yet.

 **Can I close Talkey from the system tray/notification area?**
 You can, but don't.
-Otherwise you'll to go throught the hassle of starting it again from its installation folder.
+Otherwise you'll have to go through the hassle of starting it again from its installation folder.
 If the icon annoys you so much that you're ready to go through the hassle, sure, do it.

 **What about OSes other than Windows and browsers other than Chrome?**
 Support for them is coming soon.